srich36/webpack-react-eslint-boilerplate/README.md

   - The core webpack bundling engine
 - webpack-cli
   - A command line interface for interfacing with `webpack`.
 You can pass webpack specific config files through `webpack-cli`
+- `webpack-merge`
+  - Used to merge two different webpack configuration files together.
+Useful when you have a development configuration, production configuration, and configuration shared between the two.
+That is what it is used for within this template.

 ##### Eslint Dependencies